-Safe As Mother's Milk: The Hanford Project is a website and physical installation examining the atomic history of the Hanford Nuclear Reservation.
-For more than forty years, Hanford released radioactive materials into the environment on an uninformed public while producing plutonium for America's nuclear arsenal during the Cold War era.
-The project incorporates declassified documents and historical photographs available online through Hanford Declassified Document Retrieval System.
+Safe As Mother’s Milk: The Hanford Project is a website and installation project examining the atomic history of the Hanford Nuclear Reservation.
+For more than forty years, Hanford released radioactive materials into the environment on an uninformed public while producing plutonium for America’s nuclear arsenal during the Cold War era.

 The Hanford Nuclear Reservation is located on 565-square-miles of desert in southeastern Washington State near the Tri-Cities area of Richland, Pasco and Kennewick.
 For more than forty years, Hanford released radioactive materials into the environment on an uninformed public while producing plutonium for the U.S. nuclear arsenal during the Cold War era.
 Although the majority of the releases were due to activities related to production, some were also planned and intentional.